e45lee/artifact-boolean-algebras/README.md

 - Create a file "test.flix" and begin typing, you should see the highlighting and error reporting.

+The subeffecting settings can be changed in the extension settings under "additional flix compiler arguments" and using `--Xsubeffectin se-lam` fx.

 ## Reusability Guide (Proofs)

 In general, the base calculi (stored in [proofs/Base](Base)) and can be reused